nbedos/cistern/README.md

 # cistern
-A top-like utilitry for Unix to monitor Continuous Integration pipelines from the command line.
+A top-like utility for Unix to monitor Continuous Integration pipelines from the command line.
 Current integrations include GitLab, Azure DevOps, Travis CI, AppVeyor and CircleCI.
 Think of `cistern` as the receptacle that holds the results of your CI pipelines.  `cistern` stands for **C**ontinous